LZsolar/GameDev_TestProject_Nanuq/README.md

 - Now pipe spawn/player movement can be toggle without need to directly link GameManager in hirechy.
 - Another thing I never use before but learn from my internship, input system. decide to use to in case to handle fute mobile port and reduce using Update() to check if there os any input or not.
 - Yes I want to do anything to reduce using Update() for this project.
+[Add] Score system
+- I found peoples talking about PlayerPref on unity discussion webboard. after looking into it, this is better than my first idea about saving it seperate as .txt since the only thing I want to save is just high score and nothing else.